Zizoo24/OnlineTranslation-Hybrid/replit.md

 - Coral accent for CTAs
 - Palm Jumeirah focus for SEO (signals High Net Worth)
 - No banned words in any content
+- WhatsApp as primary CTA on all devices